f5devcentral/f5-agility-labs-nginx/docs/class7/module3/lab2.rst

 wait, it will automatically go back to the Rancher main page.
 You should now see the RKE cluster in the list.
 When the cluster has been imported you should see an active indicator next to the cluster name.

-Once the RKE cluster has been added, you can now click on the link in the Global clusters page and have a look around the newly added cluster.
+Once the RKE cluster has been added, you can now click on the "rke-cluster" link in the Global clusters page and have a look around the newly added cluster.

 Recap
 -----